xeyownt/mwpgnjs/DEV.md

 In the original design, we would replace all ocurrences of the `<pgn>` tag with `<div>` and `<script>` tags.
 However this makes the synchronization more difficult.

-In our case, we can exploit the fact that all data is available in the wikitext, and that this data is processed by the PHP extension.
+My first idea was to exploit the fact that all data is available in the wikitext, and that this data is processed by the PHP extension.
 A simpler design is then to collect all the information in `<pgn>` tags (through the parser hook), and then produce a single javascript array that will contain the information for all `<pgn>` tags.
 In MW, this can be done via the [`OutputPage::addJsConfigVars`](https://www.mediawiki.org/wiki/Manual:OutputPage.php) API.
 When initialized, the data will be available in JS using the `mw.config` object.

+This idea however fails when MediaWiki uses cache (such as *memcached*).
+In that case, the parser hook is only called when the wiki text is changed.
+As a result, we must fall-back on the generation of inline `<script>` tags.
+These tags will save the board attributes as a javascript array (serialized from the PHP array using `json_encode()`), and save it in the global variable `window.PgnJSBoards`.

 To make sure that the page is completely loaded before consuming this variable, we use the following [construction](https://www.mediawiki.org/wiki/ResourceLoader/Developing_with_ResourceLoader#JavaScript)